 However over the years, I’ve changed my stance on some of these 3rd party services because it can save you lots of time.
 In fact, last year I managed to increase my email signups 131% by using a third party service.

-Right now, I’m using Privy for all of my popups and forms on my ecommerce store.
+Right now, I’m using Privy for all of my popups and forms on my ecommerce store and my ecommerce blog.
 Not only are they free but they have an intuitive drag and drop interface to easily design your forms.

-I haven’t talked about push notifications much yet on my blog but they are a great way to bring people back to your site.
+Push notifications are a great way to bring people back to your site.

 Here’s how they work.